-All kinds of accidents can happen in the kitchen.
+The kitchen can be a dangerous place for children.
 By taking a few simple precautions, you can protect your child from injury.

 The high chair should be kept away from counters and tables because your child could push off with her feet and tip over.
 Belt your child into the high chair so she cannot slide out or climb over the backrest or the tray.